-Chinese immigration to the United States came from a wide variety of factors that exposed the conditions of China itself.
-Corruption and opium consumption led to the disaster that was the First Opium War in 1840, which gave the foundation for the colonization of much of China.
-Additionally, few economic opportunities in China led to Chinese people immigrating in search of gold, jobs, and education.
-Chinese immigrants worked at the gold mines in California and moved on to the Transcontinental Railroad.
-The Chinese immigrants moved east as racial discrimination grew, finding work as laundrymen and restaurant workers in cities across the United States.
+Chinese immigration to the United States sprang from a wide variety of factors that exposed the conditions of China itself.
+Corruption and opium consumption led to the disaster that was the First Opium War in 1840, which provided the foundation for the colonization of much of China.
+Additionally, a lack of economic opportunities in China led Chinese people to emigrate in search of gold, jobs, and education.
+Chinese immigrants worked in the gold mines of California and moved on to the Transcontinental Railroad.
+They moved east as racial discrimination grew, finding work as laundrymen and restaurant workers in cities across the United States.
 To protect their businesses, the Chinese formed merchant associations known as tongs, which functioned as both guilds and gangs.
 The feuds between tongs frequently got out of hand, leading to attacks from racist neighbors and police.
-Fearing the “Yellow Peril” associated with Chinese immigrants, the American government passed the Chinese Exclusion Act in 1882, restricting immigration until World War II.
-Around the same time, a small population settled in Cleveland, creating what would become one of the most notable Chinatowns in the United States.
+Fearing the “Yellow Peril” associated with Chinese immigrants, the U.S. government passed the Chinese Exclusion Act in 1882, restricting immigration until World War II.
+Around the same time, a small population settled in Cleveland, creating what would become one of the nation's most notable Chinatowns.

 Cleveland’s Chinese community started as a tiny enclave along Seneca Street (later West 3rd) but shifted two blocks east by the early 20th century to the block of Ontario Street immediately north of Public Square.
 Much like other Chinatowns across the United States, most Chinese businesses in Cleveland were restaurants or laundries.
 After moving to Cleveland from Chicago, Wong Kee opened the first Chinese restaurant in the city on Ontario Street and then opened a more prominent one called the Golden Dragon on the northwest side of Public Square.
 Businessmen formed tongs to protect their interests.
 Over the decades, the two main tongs that emerged were known as the Hip Sing Tong and the On Leong Tong.